I tried to use Workspace Studio and GAS to automatically aggregate Meet minutes, convert them to Markdown, and make them usable locally

 3. Enter a project name (e.g., Docs to Markdown)

-4. Delete all contents of the default code
+4. Delete all the default code

-5. Paste all the contents of gas-gdocs-to-markdown.js
+5. Paste the entire contents of gas-gdocs-to-markdown.js

 6. Press Ctrl+S (Mac: Cmd+S) to save

-Register the following in "Project Settings" → "Script Properties" in the left menu of the GAS editor.
+Register the following in the GAS editor's left menu "Project Settings" → "Script Properties":

 Property Name Value Description